sambramahuang/lionspit/README.md

   lawyer must not also hide it from the conflict check, or the two features would defeat each other) and deliberately never auto-applies a wall — a flag surfaces on the Matters page (`matter_conflict_flags` table) for a partner to review and acknowledge.
-First-pass name matching only, same limitation as matter clustering: "Vantage Components Pte Ltd" and "Vantage Components" won't be recognized as the same company.
+Case-insensitive exact name matching only (`conflicts._name`) — unlike matter clustering (`matters.cluster_key`), which now tolerates entity-suffix formatting differences, this still won't recognize "Vantage Components Pte Ltd" and "Vantage Components" as the same company (see "Extending this" below).
 - **Document deletion** (`DELETE /api/documents/{doc_id}`): removing a single wrongly-ingested or genuinely obsolete document used to mean wiping the entire index — this is the actual fix.
 Partner-gated like